Venezuela opposition takes control of Congress in rowdy session

 "We've come because Venezuela is celebrating.
 Today democracy returns to our country," said Milagros Hernandez, 58, a housewife who joined an opposition rally in downtown Caracas.

-(Additional reporting by Girish Gupta and Alexandra Ulmer; Editing by Girish Gupta, Kieran Murray and Alistair Bell)
+(Additional reporting by Girish Gupta and Alexandra Ulmer; Editing by Girish Gupta, Kieran Murray, Alistair Bell and Bernard Orr)